Biocentric/GATK4_Best_Practice/README.md

 # GATK4 Best Practice Nextflow Pipeline
 **GATK4 Best Practice Nextflow Pipeline** is a variant calling pipeline for human whole genome sequencing based on the [GATK best practice](https://software.broadinstitute.org/gatk/best-practices/workflow).
+This version is updated to work with GATK4.1 and performs multithreaded BWA and Samtools excecutions

 ## Requirements
 * <a href="https://www.nextflow.io/">NextFlow</a>